woomiz/webxr/privacy-security-explainer.md

 If these requirements are not met and `unbounded` is listed in `XRSessionInit.requiredFeatures` then the promise returned from `requestSession()` must be rejected.
 Otherwise, the promise may be fulfilled but future calls to `XRSession.requestReferenceSpace()` must fail when passed `unbounded`.

-Once a session is created, developers may attempt to create a bounded reference space by passing `unbounded` into `XRSession.requestReferenceSpace()`.
+Once a session is created, developers may attempt to create an unbounded reference space by passing `unbounded` into `XRSession.requestReferenceSpace()`.

 ```js
 let xrReferenceSpace;